By Sean Zucker –

 GQ’s fitness and wellness columnist, Joe Holder, supported Chwalek’s support for jade rollers, adding that they can also work as stress relievers.
 “Honestly, it’s a bit of a ritual that helps me calm down, especially when I’m spread thin… It’s a light stress reliever that I use when I don’t get much sleep or am under general stress,” he explained.

 So what does the scientific community make of these claims?
 Tokyo Institute of Technology conducted one of the few academic studies on the device and the results were surprisingly positive.
-The study involving healthy male and female volunteers examined the roller’s effect on facial skin and blood flood.
+The study involving healthy male and female volunteers examined the jade roller benefits on facial skin and blood flood.
 The participants were split into two research segments, one focused on studying the short-term impact of rollers and the other examined the long-term impact.

 The short-term experiment involved giving participants a five-minute session with the roller, which resulted in a significant increase in facial skin blood flow, with an average increase of about 25 percent.
 Visualization of the change in blood flow was achieved using a non-invasive technique called laser speckle flowgraphy.